 0 is always the same regardless of unit, the unit may not be omitted.
 In other words,

 0 is invalid and does not represent

 0kHz.
 Though the units are case-insensitive, it is good practice to use a capital "H" for

 12Hz Positive integer 4.3Hz Non-integer 14KhZ The unit is case-insensitive, though non-SI capitalization is not recommended. +0Hz Zero, with a leading + and a unit -0kHz Zero, with a leading - and a unit

 12.0 This is a <number>, not an <frequency>, because it is missing a unit.
 7 Hz No space is allowed between the number and the unit.
-0 Although unitless zero is allowed for <length>s, it's invalid for <frequency>s.
+0 Although unitless zero is an allowable <length>, it's an invalid <frequency>.

 |CSS Values and Units Module Level 3

 The definition of '<frequency>' in that specification.

 |Candidate Recommendation||Initial definition.|

 BCD tables only load in the browser